 Kent himself, at this point a vegetarian, would rarely eat the steak and champagne he served to his guests, often milling about in an oversized top hat and bowtie as he made sure to mingle with each guest.

 Why the parties?
-“Just like to see the young folk have a good time,” he explained to one interviewer shortly before his death in 1949.
+“Just like to see the young folk have a good time,” he explained to one interviewer shortly before his death on March 4, 1949.